Who can buy a service?

 Who delivers the service?

-NT&AS provides qualified, experienced teachers as case holders to lead the service delivery supported by a range of staff, including learning mentors and specialist subject teachers
+NT&AS provides qualified, experienced teachers as case holders to lead service delivery.
+This service is supported by a range of staff, including learning mentors and specialist subject teachers.

-NT&AS team managers, supported by curriculum leaders, SEN specialists and a senior management team, oversee and monitor all work
+NT&AS Team Managers, supported by Curriculum Leaders, SEND specialists and a Senior Management Team, oversee and monitor all work.

 How successful are you?